Buckfast Tonic Wine: Antisocial image

 A survey at a Scottish young offenders' institution showed that of the 117 people who drank alcohol before committing their crimes, 43 per cent said they had drunk Buckfast.
 In another study of litter around a typical council estate in Scotland, 35 per cent of the items identified as rubbish were Buckfast bottles.

 In 2016, a sheriff said there was a "very definite association between Buckfast and violence" while sentencing a man for hitting a 15-year-old boy over the head with a bottle at a birthday party.
 In January 2018, a trial at the High Court in Edinburgh heard that a man had consumed lager and a whole bottle of Buckfast before ferociously stabbing a workmate.

 In July 2017, the British trade magazine The Grocer reported that increased sales of Buckfast in southeast England had pushed the drink up to 91 on the UK's top 100 alcoholic brands.
 The increased sales followed a marketing campaign to improve the drink's image.

 In 2017, thousands of empty Buckfast bottles were recovered during a clean-up of the Claddagh Basin in Galway, Ireland.

+Policy responses in Scotland have included the introduction of Minimum Unit Pricing (MUP) for alcohol.
+Subsequent reporting has examined the relationship between Buckfast and pricing policy; for example, the drink was noted among a small number of alcoholic products whose price fell after the introduction of MUP in 2018, while sales increased in the following year.

+The MUP was continued following a 2024 parliamentary review, with the minimum price increased from £0.50 to £0.65 per unit.
+The revised rate came into force on 30 September 2024.
+The change was implemented through The Alcohol (Minimum Price per Unit) (Scotland) Amendment Order 2024.
+A contemporaneous report also noted parliamentary approval of the increase in April 2024, with implementation later that year.